zowe/docs-site/docs/guides/zlux-workshop-user-browser.md

 }
 ```

 You might wonder why we chose the particular values that are put into this file.
-A description of each can again be found [in the wiki](https://github.com/gizafoundation/zlux/wiki/Zlux-Plugin-Definition-&-Structure).
+A description of each can again be found [in the wiki](https://github.com/zowe/zlux/wiki/Zlux-Plugin-Definition-&-Structure).

 Of the many attributes here, you should be aware of the following:
-* Our application has the unique identifier of `org.openmainframe.zowe.workshop-user-browser`, which can be used to refer to it when running Zowe.
+* Our App has the unique identifier of `org.openmainframe.zowe.workshop-user-browser`, which can be used to refer to it when running Zowe
-* The application has a `webContent` attribute, because it will have a UI component visible in a browser.
+* The App has a `webContent` attribute, because it will have a UI component visible in a browser.
     * The `webContent` section states that the App's code will conform to Zowe's Angular App structure, due to it stating `"framework": "angular2"`
     * The App has certain characteristics that the user will see, such as:
         * The default window size (`defaultWindowStyle`),